rangle/ngCourse2/handout/observables/using_observables.md

 # Using Observables

-Let's take a look at a basic example of how to create and use an observable in an Angular 2 component:
+Let's take a look at a basic example of how to create and use an `Observable` in an Angular 2 component:

 ```js
 import {Component} from '@angular/core';